Four Lectures on Analytic Solutions in Open String Field Theory

 Before Schnabl's result in 2005, the main approach to solving the open SFT equations of motion was {\it level truncation}.
 The idea is to approximate the action by dropping all fields with mass$^2$ above a fixed integer, and solve the resulting equations of motion numerically.
-This approach is still actively pursued.
-One of its advantages is that it is completely honest.
-In SFT it is fairly easy to be mislead by superficially plausible analytic calculations which upon closer inspection turn out to be meaningless.
-Through experience and a multitude of consistency checks we can have a fair amount of confidence in the analytic methods described in these lectures.
-But still a solution constructed with convincing convergence in level truncation leaves no doubt that a vacuum has been found.
+This strategy is still actively pursued \cite{Kudrna}.
+The success of the level truncation technique forms the empirical basis for the belief that it is meaningful to look for nonperturbative vacua in string field theory.
 With level truncation it is also possible to construct backgrounds whose worldsheet description is not exactly known.
-See \cite{Matjej} for discussion of the state of the art in the level truncation approach.
+Excepting perhaps perturbative solutions, this is not yet possible with analytic techniques.